-In terms of fishing operations and production, the Sierra Leone territorial waters are divided into three fishing grounds, including the southern ground (located between $11^0$ W and 12 W)-target species include pelagic and demersal fish, shrimp, and crabs; the central fishing ground (located between $07^{\circ}14'$ N and $07^{\circ}34'$ N)-most important shrimp fishing ground; and the northern fishing grounds (latitude $07^{\circ}40'$ N and $09^{\circ}03'$ N)-target species include prawns and economical fish as bycatch (Zhuang et al., 2019).
+In terms of fishing operations and production, the Sierra Leone territorial waters are divided into three fishing grounds, including the southern ground (located between 11° W and 12° W) with target species including pelagic and demersal fish, shrimp, and crabs, the central fishing grounds (located between $07^{\circ}14'$ N and $07^{\circ}34'$ N), the most important shrimp fishing grounds, and the northern fishing grounds (latitude 07° 40'N and 09° 03'N) with target species including prawns and economical fish as bycatch (Zhuang et al., 2019).

 Pagellus bellotti is present in large parts of Sierra Leone's EEZ; however, high abundances are found in the northern sea area with low temperature and higher salinity concentrations.
-Higher densities are located on the shelf at depths 20-100m (Johannessen, 2020).
+Higher densities are located on the shelf at depths of 20-100m (Johannessen, 2020).

-Galeoides decadactylus is widely distributed in the continental shelf of the country's territorial waters, and its distribution has no obvious correlation with the hydrological environment.
-High concentration is found at depth 20-50 m (Johannessen, 2020).
+Galeoides decadactylus is widely distributed on the continental shelf of the country's territorial waters, and its distribution has no obvious correlation with the hydrological environment.
+High concentrations were found at depth of 20-50 m (Johannessen, 2020).